 Tanya Ott: Those are pretty dramatic numbers.
 And I know I cannot look at a social media feed these days without someone posting something about the price of gas or something like that.

 Lupine Skelly: Right.
 So clearly, it’s front of mind.
 Inflation definitely is impacting the way people are planning for this event.
 We had three in five say [that] they were concerned about higher back-to-school prices.
 People are dealing with higher grocery and gas prices and for back to school, which means you’re really going to have to budget because this is typically the second largest spending event for families in a year behind what they spend for holiday.
 Back to school is sort of like this replenishment event, meaning that kids grew from last year or they they’ve got new activities, they’re doing new types of courses, so parents really have to find ways to make it happen and make sure their kids are prepared for the upcoming year.

 Tanya Ott: What does that mean, Alex, for the spend?
 Are people just going to be tightening the belt and telling their kids, “No, sorry, you’re just going to have to make do with one pair of sneakers?”

-Alex Vaz: Parents, they’re still super focused on their kids.
-I know [that] for my son, I’m looking forward to going shopping this year more from a brick-and-mortar type of outlook.
+Alex Vaz: Parents, they’re still super focussed on their kids.
+I know [that] for my son, I’m looking forwards to going shopping this year more from a brick-and-mortar type of outlook.
 Even though the prices have gone up, we’ve noticed that about 8% of costs have risen—it’s not that people are really buying more, it’s just [that] the costs have truly changed in this past year, based on our survey.